vippsas/vipps-wix/README.md

 ## How to get started

 - Sign up to use [*Payment Integration*](https://vippsmobilepay.com/online/payment-integration).
-- After 1-2 days, you will get an email with login details to the Vipps MobilePay Portal, [portal.vippsmobilepay.com](https://portal.vippsmobilepay.com/), where you can get the API credentials.
+- After 1-2 days, you will get an email with login details to the Vipps MobilePay [business portal](https://portal.vippsmobilepay.com/), where you can get the API credentials.
 - Download and configure.

 For more details, see [Applying for services](https://developer.vippsmobilepay.com/docs/knowledge-base/applying-for-services/).

 ## How to get account keys

-1. Sign in to the [portal.vippsmobilepay.com](https://portal.vippsmobilepay.com/).
+1. Sign in to the [business portal](https://portal.vippsmobilepay.com/).
 2. In the *Developer* section, choose *Production Keys*.
 Here, you can find the merchant serial number (6 figures).
 3. Click on *Show keys* under the *API keys* column to see *Client ID*, *Client Secret*, and *Vipps Subscription Key*.